WELCOME TO WAY AHEAD COUNSELLING

 I am an experienced and professional BACP accredited counsellor offering support and talking therapy to individuals who need a safe, confidential and completely non-judgemental space to talk things through.

-I specialise in supporting individuals through difficult times, with particular interest in generalised anxiety, food and eating issues, body image, self-esteem and confidence, bullying at work, relationship breakdown and mid-life crisis.
+I specialise in supporting individuals through difficult times, with particular interests in generalised anxiety, food and eating issues, body image, self-esteem and confidence, bullying at work, relationship breakdown and mid-life crisis.

 If you have been feeling anxious or overwhelmed about a problem or issue, especially if it is one of long-standing, I invite you to have a look at some of the resources on my website or just to get in touch via the form on the Contact page and we can arrange a phone call or meeting as soon as possible.

-Helen Stone Dip Couns MA PG Dip Psych MBACP (Accred) MNCS (Accred)
+Helen Stone Dip Couns MA PG Dip Psych MBACP (Accred) MNCPS (Accred)

 why choose us

-Your sessions will be conducted in a relaxing, safe and quiet place in my practice close to St Albans.
+Your sessions will be conducted in a relaxing, safe and quiet place in my practice close to Shrewsbury.

-You may request a discounted 1st session at the cost of just £35 which lasts for 45 minutes.
-It’ll give you the unique opportunity to discover how counselling could help you to deal with the problems that are impacting on your quality of life so that you can work on how you wish to move forward.
+You may request a telephone or zoom call for free, lasting for approx 10 minutes.
+It’ll give you the opportunity to discover how counselling could help you to deal with the problems that are impacting on your quality of life so that you can work on how you wish to move forward.

 Happy To Help